AI decision infrastructure: how the record gets built.

 teranodewhen our own convene endpoint produced it;anthropicwhen the caller's fallback path did, then logged forward for audit.
 Both contribute to the graph. - Tags + optional subject_id.
 Free-form labels for slicing (

-itinerary-design,activity:moderate, etc.) and an opaque subject identifier for per-subject calibration over time.
+itinerary-design,activity:moderate, etc.) and an opaque subject identifier for per-subject outcome alignment over time.
 Subject_id is opaque to Teranode by contract.

 What every Outcome captures